J.D. Davis Preview, Player Props: Giants vs. Braves

 J.D.
 Davis At The Plate

-- Davis has picked up an RBI in 30.4% of his games this season, with more than one RBI in 10.7% of his games.
-He has also produced three or more runs in seven contests.
+- In 29.3% of his games this year, Davis has had at least one RBI.
+He's picked up more than one in 10.3% and driven in three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.